 The top FAQs for Oracle Analytics Cloud - Classic administration and configuration are identified in this topic.

 What do I use the Service Console in My Services for?
 Is this the same as the Console I see in the service?

 Service Console — You use the Service Console in My Services to manage lifecycle tasks such as create, delete, patch, and scale services.

-To access the Service Console, sign in to My Services, open the Dashboard, and locate the Analytics tile.
-If you can’t see Analytics, click Customize Dashboard, find Analytics and select Show.
+To access the Service Console, sign in to My Services, open the Dashboard, and navigate to Oracle Analytics Cloud - Classic.
+If you can’t see Oracle Analytics Cloud - Classic, click Customize Dashboard, find Oracle Analytics Cloud - Classic and select Show.

 Console — When you sign in to a particular service, you see a different administrative console where you manage the environment for that service only.

 To access the Console for a service, sign in to the service, open the Navigator, and then click Console.

 What is an OCPU?

 An OCPU provides CPU capacity equivalent of one physical core of an Intel Xeon processor with hyper-threading enabled.
 Each OCPU corresponds to two hardware execution threads, known as vCPU.